 Text input field of demo application

-- Why do you know that the red-framed UI-element is a text input field?
+How do you know that the framed UI element is a text input field?

 Possible answers may be:

 - I read it in the user guide of the software

 - I tried entering text and it worked

 - Someone told me/showed me